codewithtamim/wireguard-apple/README.md

-# [WireGuard](https://www.wireguard.com/) for iOS and macOS
+# [WireGuard](https://www.wireguard.com/) for iOS and macOS - V2Ray Extension Fork

-This project contains an application for iOS and for macOS, as well as many components shared between the two of them.
+This project is a fork of the official WireGuard Apple implementation with V2Ray extension support, enabling WireGuard over V2Ray proxy.
+It contains applications for iOS and macOS, as well as many components shared between the two platforms.
 You may toggle between the two platforms by selecting the target from within Xcode.

 ## Building